Overview - updated January 2026

 Getting back to the start from the turn around point – if you don’t want to do an out-and-back walk

 The best way to get back to the start using public transport is to catch bus 593.
 Walk east along Melros Beach Road for about 400m and turn right into Sutherland Street, and then left into Oceanic Drive – the bus stop, which is the terminus stop for bus 593, is about 50m along.
 Get off the bus at the stop on Old Coast Road just passed Country Club Drive.
-Walk up (north) Old Coast Road for about 400m and turn left into of Southport Boulevard and follow this to the end and the starting point – another 1.2km.
+Walk south along Old Coast Road for about 50m and turn right into Southport Boulevard and follow this to the end and the starting point – another 1.2km.
 Bus 593 terminates at Mandurah train station.
 Another option is to take a taxi/Uber to get there.

 Summary of the walk